CumulusNetworks/docs/content/cumulus-netq-47/NetQ-Overview/NetQ-Command-Line-Overview.md

 - **bootstrap**: Loads the installation program onto the network switches and hosts in either a single server or server cluster arrangement.
 - **decommission**: Decommissions a switch or host.
 - **install**: Installs NetQ in standalone or cluster deployments; also used to install patch software.
-- **upgrade bundle**: Upgrades NetQ on NetQ On-premises Appliances or VMs.
+- **upgrade bundle**: Upgrades NetQ on NetQ on-premises appliances or VMs.

 The following example shows how to decommission a switch named leaf01: